Infineon/Firmware-loader/README.md

 -   macos
 -   windows

 From the release page, download and unzip the appropriate zip archive for your OS.
 You can put the tool in any convenient location.
-ModusToolbox 2.0 or newer release installs this tool also, but on the GitHub repo you can find always the latest release.
+ModusToolbox™ 2.0 or newer release installs this tool also, but on the GitHub repo you can find always the latest release.

 After installing, open a command window in the tool's bin directory, and follow the instructions below.